 This partnership will enhance boards’ understanding of how climate risks could affect their business in key regions of focus for the bank.
-CGI will work closely with EBRD to promote climate governance of companies, including training non-executive directors on climate-related risks and the implications for business to boost boards’ capacity to move strategically towards a net zero economy.
+The Initiative will work closely with EBRD to promote climate governance of companies, including training non-executive directors on climate-related risks and the implications for business to boost boards’ capacity to move strategically towards a net zero economy.

-As well as leading to better governance, in alignment with the CGI’s mission and the World Economic Forum’s 8 Principles for Climate Governance, this partnership is expected to enhance the delivery of the EBRD’s Green Economy Transition (GET) approach, through which the multilateral development bank aims to make at least half its investments green by 2025.
+As well as leading to better governance, in alignment with the Initiative’s mission and the World Economic Forum’s 8 Principles for Climate Governance, this partnership is expected to enhance the delivery of the EBRD’s Green Economy Transition (GET) approach, through which the multilateral development bank aims to make at least half its investments green by 2025.
 It will enable the two organisations to collaborate on joint projects and activities to instigate systemic changes towards sound corporate climate governance and better management of climate-related risk.

 “To respond effectively to the challenges of climate change, corporate boards have to enhance their knowledge of how climate risks could affect their companies, stakeholders, value chains and markets, and what steps to take to mitigate such risks,” said Harry Boyd-Carpenter, EBRD Managing Director, Climate Strategy and Delivery.